Jump to content

 [C] - "Moving Mouse Lag"

 Probably the newest and most annoying bug I've found on RollerCoaster Tycoon 3.
 So far I have only experienced this on newer Windows operating systems, so I'm not sure if this is a problem on other operating systems.
 For a short time I was certain that RollerCoaster Tycoon 3 did not work or support Windows 8.1.
 The issue is, if you move your mouse in game, the game heavily lags and loses frame-rate.
 Though when the mouse isn't moving, the game runs fine.
 To fix this, open Windows Explorer and right click on "This PC", then select properties.
 On the left of the window that just popped up, select "Device Manager".
 Search for "Display Drivers" and click on the drop down arrow.
 All your graphics card and display drivers should be listed, right click on your graphics card that is being used for your computer and click "Properties".
 Next, click on the "Driver" tab and click on "Roll Back Driver".
 Then restart your computer, this should fix the moving mouse lag issue.
 The reason for this is because the graphics card is *so* updated, that RollerCoaster Tycoon 3 can barely understand it's new technology.
+If this doesn't work, you may have to reduce your mouse's polling rate down to the lowest setting.

 ---